Dock (macOS): Related software

-The classic Mac OS does have a dock-like application called Launcher, which was first introduced with Macintosh Performa models in 1993 and later included as part of System 7.5.1.
-It performs the same basic function.
-Also, add-ons such as DragThing added a dock for users of earlier versions.
+Classic Mac OS had a Dock-like application called Launcher, which was first introduced with Macintosh Performa models in 1993 and later included as part of System 7.5.1, which performed the same basic function.
+Third-party utilities like DragThing also provided Dock-like functionality in earlier versions.

-MacOS was not the first operating system to implement dock-like features.
+MacOS was not the first operating system to implement Dock-like features.
 RISC OS contains a feature called the Icon bar, which is remarkably similar to the macOS Dock.
 The Icon Bar was first implemented in 1987 for the first version of RISC OS, named Arthur.

 Microsoft implemented a simplified dock feature in the Windows Desktop Update that shipped with Internet Explorer 4.
-This Quick Launch toolbar feature remained until Windows 7, where it was replaced by the Superbar, which implements functionality similar to the macOS Dock.
+This Quick Launch toolbar feature remained until Windows 7, where it was replaced by the superbar, which implements functionality similar to the macOS Dock.
 Windows shell replacement LiteStep featured a Wharf akin to that of NeXTSTEP.

 Various docks are also used in Linux and BSD.
 Some examples are Window Maker (which emulates the look and feel of the NeXTstep GUI), Docky, and Avant Window Navigator, KXDocker (amongst others) for KDE and various others like gDesklets, adesklets, AfterStep's Wharf (a derivation from the NeXTSTEP UI), iTask NG (a module used with some Enlightenment-based Linux distributions such as gOS) and Blackbox's Slit.